What is Acetamide?

 Production of Acetamide

-In the laboratories it can be produced by dehydration of ammonium acetate.
+In chemical laboratories, it can be produced by dehydration of ammonium acetate.
 The reaction is as follows:[NH4][CH3CO2] → CH3C(O)NH2 + H2O

 It can also be obtained through ammonolysis of acetylacetone with the under conditions that are used in reductive amination.

-At industrial levels it can be obtained by dehydrating ammonium acetate or by hydrolyzing acetonitrile.
+On an industrial scale, it can be produced by dehydrating ammonium acetate or by hydrolyzing acetonitrile.